 - Preheat oven to 325F.
 Lightly grease an 8 x 8 inch square cake pan and line with parchment paper.

 - Warm milk in microwave, about 20 seconds then set aside.

-- Gently stir in egg whites, 1/3 at a time and stir.
+- Gently stir in egg whites to the custard mixture, 1/3 at a time and stir.
 The batter will be quite thin and foamy on top.
 Make sure that there are no cloudy lumps of egg white as it could cause the top layer to crack.
 Pour batter into prepared cake pan.